patricksavalle/devops-project-template/content/integration-standard.md

 # Integration standard

 ```
-Clone this repo and document your specific choice here:
+Clone this repo and document your integration standard here: